Tort Liability: Types And Examples (June 2025)

 Strict liability covers injuries resulting from potentially hazardous activities.
 Manufacturers are strictly liable for injuries caused by the defective products they release to the public, for instance.
 That means manufacturers are liable for design, manufacturing, and warning defects, even if they were completely unaware of them.

 Similarly, dog owners in many states, such as Arizona, are strictly liable for injuries or property damage caused by their dogs.
 As a result, victims can sue for dog bites regardless of the dog’s history of viciousness or the owner’s efforts to contain the dog.
+In these cases, the average dog bite settlement amounts can vary significantly, influenced by factors like the severity of the injuries, medical expenses, and the emotional distress suffered by the victim.

 How the Tort Liability System Works